Skip to content

 jeka -r /path/to/script/root-dir hello

-Run hello from remote git repo:
+Run hello from a remote Git repository:

-jeka -r https://my.githost/my-repo.git hello
+jeka -r https://github.com/jeka-dev/demo-base hello

-jeka --help <- Displays help message
+jeka --help # Displays help message

---doc <- Displays documentation on available scripts
+jeka --doc # Displays documentation on available KBeans

---inspect <- Displays details about JeKa setup
+jeka --inspect # Displays details about JeKa setup and properties

-jeka base: depTree <- Show dependency tree
+jeka base: depTree # Show dependency tree

 Resources

-Create a Base App or Library
+Create a Base Application or Library

 To create a new code structure, run the following command: